OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Use appropriate security headers

 There are several [HTTP security headers](https://owasp.org/www-project-secure-headers/) that can help you prevent some common attack vectors.
-The [helmet](https://www.npmjs.com/package/helmet) package can help to set those headers :
+The [helmet](https://www.npmjs.com/package/helmet) package can help to set those headers:

 ```Javascript
 const express = require("express");